AdobeDocs/workfront.en/help/classic/workfront-fusion/scenarios/scenario-execution-flow.md

 The above information is captured for each bundle separately, as marked by the drop down boxes Operation 1 and Operation 2 in the image.

-For more information on transaction processing see [Scenario execution, cycles, and phases](../../workfront-fusion/scenarios/scenario-execution-cycles-phases.md).
+For more information on transaction processing see [Scenario execution, cycles, and phases in Adobe Workfront Fusion](../../workfront-fusion/scenarios/scenario-execution-cycles-phases.md).

 ## Error occurred while executing a scenario

 An error might occur during the scenario run.
 For example, if you delete the Dropbox folder that you have set as the target folder in the module setting, the scenario terminates with an error message.
-For more information about how to handle errors, see [Error processing](../../workfront-fusion/errors/error-processing.md).
+For more information about how to handle errors, see [Error processing in Adobe Workfront Fusion](../../workfront-fusion/errors/error-processing.md).